istresearch/scrapy-cluster/docs/topics/utils/redisqueue.rst

     .. method:: push(item)

+        Pushes an item into the Queue

-        :param item: The item to insert into the List
+        :param item: The item to insert into the Queue
         :returns: None

     .. method:: pop(timeout=0)

+        Removes and returns an item from the Queue

         :param int timeout: If greater than 0, use the Redis blocking pop method for the specified timeout.
         :returns: None if no object can be found, otherwise returns the object.

+    .. method:: clear()

+        Removes all data in the Queue.

+        :returns: None

     .. method:: __len__

+        Get the number of items in the Queue.

         :returns: The number of items in the RedisQueue
-        :usage: len(my_queue_instance)
+        :usage: ``len(my_queue_instance)``

 .. class:: RedisStack(server, key)